 Advantages of Wet Cleaning Over Traditional Dry Cleaning

 Since primary dry cleaning solvent perchloroethylene (perc) is a known environmental and health hazard, wet cleaning has fast emerged as the best alternative.
 Wet cleaning treats “dry clean only” garments with water and biodegradable detergents in computerized washers and dryers.
-Without traditional laundering’s risk of shrinkage or damage, wet cleaning is at least as effective as dry cleaning with none of the risks associated with perc.
+With no risk of shrinkage or damage, wet cleaning is as effective as dry cleaning without the risks of perc.

 Dry cleaners are increasingly switching to wet cleaning.
-Washington’s King County, the state of California, and the Cities of Minneapolis and Philadelphia have all implemented plans to phase out perc in favor of eco-friendly alternatives.
-It’s important to ask “green” dry cleaners if they provide wet cleaning, given its considerable advantages for the environment, people, and even clothing.
+Washington’s King County, California, Minneapolis, and Philadelphia have all implemented plans to replace perc with eco-friendly alternatives.
+It’s important to ask “green” dry cleaners about wet cleaning, given its advantages for the environment, people, and even clothing.

 Advantages of Wet Cleaning for the Environment